 Caroline/Tula's modelling career slowly took off and by the end of the 1970's she had widely appeared in magazines such as Vogue, Cosmopolitan and Harpar's Bazaar, and also in many adverts - including a memorable advertisement for Smirnoff vodka and an advert for a strapless bra's.
 Whilst not a super model, she was starting to enter the second tier - recognised and increasingly well paid.

-Tula's attractive and physically impressive appearance also resulted in several 'Page 3' topless assignments for UK national newspapers, and nude appearances in men's magazines such as the Spanish Intervui and Lib, the American Gallery, the French Oui and the West German Schlusselloch.
+Tula's attractive and physically impressive appearance also resulted in several 'Page 3' topless assignments for UK national newspapers, and nude appearances in men's magazines as diverse as the Spanish Intervui, the American Gallery, Swedish Se, French Oui and the West German Schlusselloch.
 It is fair to say that the excellent appearance of her 37C bust was a major aid to her career - agencies and photographers were used to breast augmented models and with a little body makeup and some touching up of photos, the scars under the fold of her breasts were impossible to detect.

 She also led a very active sex life as a woman - her many male lovers never doubting that she was a woman.
 In 1979 she had a brief "kiss and tell" affair with a TV celebrity, Des Lynam - with no hint of her past appearing in the newspaper report.

 Tula also began a budding career as an actress and appeared in small parts in several British TV shows.
 These included small appearances as an extra in the Two Ronnie's, Robin's Nest, The Other One and a minor role as a girlfriend (including a kissing scene) in The Up Chat Line.
-In 1978 she became a hostess on the popular game show 3-2-1, but she claims that she asked to be released from her contract when she was threatened with being out'ed as a transsexual by a journalist who recognised her from her early days as Caroline.
-Other sources suggest that the TV company actually terminated her contract as she was just too tall and heavy for the role.
+In 1978 she became a hostess on the popular game show 3-2-1, but after six months had to ask to be released from her contract as she was being threatened with being out'ed as a transsexual by a journalist who recognised her from her early days as Caroline.
+The studio was very upset at losing Tula and it was difficult for her to get out of the contract.

 Tula's budding career as an actress culminated in 1981 with a famous (although very brief) appearance in the film For Your Eyes Only, the film's release coincided with her getting a full page topless appearance as a Bond Girl in the June 1981 edition of Playboy magazine.